 By moving outside of the enterprise walls to integrate customer interaction and the extended supply chain the enterprise can gain valuable insight.
 By using structured data gathering and organization techniques business value can be achieved.

 In this post we will look at a few approaches I’ve taken over the years that have been effective and powerful for creating dynamic collaborative organizations.
-They don’t use the trendy new tools like Facebook, or Twitter, or other communication mediums, but they do leverage the collaboration concept.
-Maybe someone can create a use model for tools like Facebook or Twitter combined with enterprise applications.
+They don’t use the trendy social media outlets like Facebook, or Twitter, or other marketplace channels, but they do leverage the collaboration concept.
+Maybe someone can create a use model for social media outlets like Facebook or Twitter combined with enterprise applications.

 Why Enterprise Collaboration Tools have Not Yet Taken Off